JoseDeFreitas/CodewarsLogger/README.md

 to use git to add to the stage, commit and push to your private GitHub repository.
 You can create a `.gitignore` file to ignore the executable.

+You can also clone the repository to have the code in you local machine and run the program from there.
+This way it's faster for you to customise whatever you want.

 ### After completion

 And that's it!
 Keep in mind that it will take some minutes the first time you run it (especially if you